smaurice101/readthedocs/docs/source/usage.rst

 All TML solution containers scale with `Kubernetes <https://kubernetes.io/>`_.
 This allows companies to build fast, scalable, real-time solutions.

-6. PrivateGPT for Generate AI
+6. TML Component: PrivateGPT for Generate AI
 -----------------------------

 TML uses PrivateGPT for fast, real-time, AI.
 The container is here `Docker PrivateGPT <https://hub.docker.com/r/maadsdocker/tml-privategpt-with-gpu-nvidia-amd64>`_

 Refer to :ref:`TML and Generative AI` for more details.

-7. TML Solution Studio Container
+7. TML Component: TML Solution Studio Container
 ------------------------

 For convenience, TML solution can be easily built using the TML Solution Studio container.
 Refer to :ref:`TML Solution Studio Container` for further details.

 How The TML Components Are Integrated
 --------------------------